Offsec-TX/Offsec-TX.github.io/_testcases/network/network-imap-7.md

 ---
-testcase: Mailbox Folder Operations - Validate ability to create, rename, and delete folders with: A1 CREATE <folder>, A1 DELETE <folder>, A1 RENAME <old> <new>
+testcase: Mailbox Folder Operations - Validate ability to create, rename, and delete folders with; A1 CREATE <folder>, A1 DELETE <folder>, A1 RENAME <old> <new>
 platforms:
   - Network
 methodology: